poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 # auto-submit-pro-unlimited-work-hours-form

 Custom script to automatically submit the pro-unlimited work hours form.

 ## Why is this useful?

 Filling out the work hours form can be a pain in the ass.
 A way to automate this would be really helpful.
 This script will do all the hard work for us.

 ## Installation

 CasperJS can be installed on Mac OSX, Windows and most Linuxes.
 Please head over [here](http://docs.casperjs.org/en/latest/installation.html) to install CasperJS.

 ```
 git clone https://github.com/poanchen/auto-submit-pro-unlimited-work-hours-form.git
 cd auto-submit-pro-unlimited-work-hours-form
 ```

 ## Usage

+You can pass your username and password as parameter when you run the script, like this

 ```
 casperjs script.js username password